harmtemolder/cv/index.md

 layout: cv
 title: Harm te Molder's CV
 last-updated: 2019/09/28
-note: Order by end date
+note: Experience & Education is ordered by end date
-todo: Resize actual icon files
-todo: Add {:target="_blank"} to all links before saving (this breaks Atom's Markdown syntax, unfortunately), but the RegEx in target-blank-regex.txt should help
+note: Add {:target="_blank"} to all links before saving.
+This breaks Atom's Markdown syntax, unfortunately, so remove when doing serious writing.
+The RegEx in target-blank-regex.txt should help

 ---
 # Harm te Molder